top of page

 Biodynamic farming also uses compost preparations made from herbs like yarrow, chamomile, and nettle.
 These help balance the compost and enrich the soil with nutrients.

-Applying these preparations requires careful timing and dilution, often following specific instructions to maximize their effects.
+Applying these preparations requires careful timing and dilution, often following specific instructions to maximise their effects.

 Working with Lunar and Cosmic Rhythms